dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/README.md

      - a) What are the principal point of differences between Traefik, HaProxy and Nginx?

- - 3.2 Certificate analysis and comparison
+- 3.2 Distribution of certificates

-     - a) Compare the methods of generating the certificates with different type of ingress controllers.
+     - a) Compare methods of generating the certificates with different type of ingress controllers.

-     - b) Analysing how the utilized certificates could be rotated automatically.
+     - b) Analyse how the utilized certificates could be rotated automatically.

 ## 4. Fundamentals

-The initial step started with gathering the basic operational idea of ingress controller and default/wildcard certificates in kubernetes.
-Following which, some research was also conducted to analyse the procedures to generate the same and understanding their basic differences in applicability.
+The initial step started with gathering the basic operational idea of ingress controller and certificates in kubernetes.
+Extending the research to various methodologies available in order to generate the certificates, some trials and experiments are also conducted.
+Following which, the associated research questions of the project shall be answered in detail.
 A more detailed draft of the approaches made can be found here: <a href="https://github.com/dikshita-git/RP_Ingress_security-IPv4_and_IPv6/blob/main/K3s/Chapters/Fundamentals/Fundamentals.md"><code>Visit Fundamentals</code></a>.